 As a researcher for Ted Shelton, I will study the impacts of the Highway/Interstate on the city of Knoxville, TN.
 After thorough exploration into the history and morphology of the urban landscape, conclusive graphic analysis will provide readers strategies for transforming Knoxville's highways into thriving places for active urban life.

-University of Tennessee, Knoxville, TN, US, Graduate Teaching Assistant
+University of Tennessee, Knoxville, TN, US, Summer Graduate Teaching Assistant

 DESIGN121|122 - Summer [Representation Fundamentals]